Seetha-Ram/Virtusa-Training-Program/README.md

 Step 5: Now add styling inside src/App.css.

 Step 6: Create a new file called “recipe.module.css” in src folder.
 This file is for adding style to  src/Recipe.js file.

+npm run start Output: You will see the following output on your browser screen.